Kalman Filter

 P1 = lyapunov(model$sys$A, Q)

-# use the wrapper function
+# call Kalman filter using the wrapper function

-out_test = kf(model, data$y, method = 'kf')
+out = kf(model, data$y, method = 'kf')

 # compute H and square root of P1